RICHARD S. STERN, Ph.D.

 Using clinically proven family and individual therapy modalities, he treats a

-wide variety of child, young adult, and family problems, including depression,
+wide variety issues, including depression,

 Dr. Stern addresses core relational issues of trust, protection,